madetech/handbook/roles/sfia/lead_designer.md

 - Answers internal questions about what is ‘policy design’ and how it is and isn’t different from service delivery we’re familiar with at Made Tech.

-- Put in place new standards for how we review design work across different client teams
+- Puts in place new standards for how we review design work across different client teams.

-- Quickly assesses the suitability of a Designer role for someone interviewing to join Made Tech
+- Quickly assesses the suitability of a Designer role for someone interviewing to join Made Tech.

 ### Business Skills

 Demonstrates leadership.
 Communicates effectively, both formally and informally.

-## Examples of behaviours and responsibilities
+#### Examples of behaviours and responsibilities

 Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
 The list is provided for illustrative purposes only.

 - Represents user-centred design at Made Tech at public and internally company wide events.

 - Brings together less designers to do a retro about challenges felt across the discipline.
-Works with others to begin actioning priorities
+Works with others to begin actioning priorities.

 - Holds senior management to account for improving their team conditions and ways of working.

 - Decides how to most effectively use their time on the team to help it achieve its outcomes.
-Explain to teammates and stakeholders the value of using time in a certain way.
+Explains to teammates and stakeholders the value of using time in a certain way.

 - Facilitates workshops with indecisive stakeholders to achieve teams goals for the coming weeks.